 Today’s bread recipe is an olive bread.
 I love kalamata olives and oregano, so I was eager to try a homemade loaf of baked olive bread.
 This recipe did not disappoint.

 For this olive bread, I use the recipe for Artisan Bread as a base.
-I adjust the amount of flour size the olives add a little extra moisture.
+I adjusted the amount of flour size the olives add a little extra moisture.
+The diced Kalamata olives are added to the dough as it is being kneaded by the electric stand mixer.

-The artisan bread recipe is excellent to use as a base and there are many other variations to mix it up.
+Expert Tip!
+This artisan bread recipe is excellent to use as a base and there are many other variations to mix it up.
+Instead of olives, you could use other ingredients and add it to the bread dough.

 I use either a dutch oven or bread cloche for making this rustic bread.
 It is ideal for round loaves like this.
 It makes a bread that is soft and chewy in the middle and perfectly crusty on the outside.
 It is so good!